-It’s a very common myth that children cannot understand the meaning of death.
+It’s a common myth that children can’t understand the meaning of death.
 How old a child is at the time of the death is important because a child’s understanding of death changes with age.
 Preschool children usually think death is short term and reversible.
 Between the ages of 5 and 9, they understand that the person is gone, but see it more as a separation.
 After about ages 9 or 10, they begin to understand that death is final.

 Children grieve.
 They just don’t have all the ways to cope that adults do.
 They often have feelings like sadness, anger, guilt, insecurity, and anxiety, even though they might need help naming these feelings.
 Children sometimes show anger toward surviving family members.
 They may start having behavior or discipline problems.
 They may think the death is their fault, especially if they had once “wished” the person dead or if they were ever angry at the person.
 Or they may start having nightmares or acting younger than their age.
-Sometimes they may seem unaffected by the loss and then express grief at unexpected moments.
+Sometimes they may seem unaffected by the loss and then express their feelings about the death at unexpected moments.

 Talking with children about death